- How do pain research education and policy pertain to public health?

 Students in the Combined Masters Program earn an MS in Pain Research, Education and Policy at Tufts and a Masters of Acupuncture (or Masters of Arts of Oriental Medicine) at the New England School of Acupuncture.
 Eight required credits include courses in Neuroscience of Pain, Introduction to Pain Problems, Ethical and Sociocultural Aspects of Pain, Psychological Approaches; Epidemiology-Biostatics: Reading & Interpreting the Medical Literature, Palliative Care and End-of-Life Issues, Education and Change in Pain Management, Public Policy, and Medical Acupuncture.
 Students have an additional 1 credit for electives.
 Click here to view Combined Masters of Science in Pain Research Education and Policy curriculum and course descriptions.

 Students pay per credit for the Certificate (5 credits), PREP Masters of Science (11 credits) and Tufts-NESA Combined Degree (8.5 credits).
-Click here to view PREP tuition information.
+Click here for tuition information.

 - How do I apply?

-Prospective students should go to http://publichealth.tufts.edu/Admissions/Apply-to-PHPD-Programs for information about how to apply for the masters and certificate programs.
-Additionally, up to two courses may be taken as a nondegree student; in that instance, course credit is not awarded
+Information about how to apply for the masters and certificate programs is available here.
+Up to two courses may be taken as a non-degree student; in that instance, course credit is not awarded

 All students in the MS-PREP program (but not the Certificate programs) are required to complete a two-semester Capstone Project prior to graduation.
 The Capstone Project offers students the opportunity to integrate and apply the knowledge and skills they have learned in the classroom to comprehensively address a clinical, public health and/or social problem pertaining to pain.
 The Capstone Project is scheduled in two consecutive semesters during the final year of the program.
 Click here to see some recent Capstone Projects by our MS-PREP students.